Sequential Submodular Maximization and Applications to Ranking an Assortment of Products: Sequential Submodular Maximization for User Engagement

-In this section, we study the problem of maximizing user engagement which (as discussed in \Cref{sec:prelim}) can be modeled as the optimization problem~\eqref{engagementFormula}.
-The well-studied problem of monotone submodular maximization subject to a cardinality constraint $k$ is in fact a special case of this problem, as it can be reduced to this problem by setting $\lambda_k=1$ and $\lambda_{k'}=0$ for $k'\neq k$.
-Hence no approximation ratio better than $1-1/e$ is achievable, unless $P=NP$.
+In this section, we study the product ranking for maximizing user engagement.
+As we discussed in \Cref{sec:intro}, this model can be cast as an instance of Problem~\ref{pbm:seq}, so we aim to find an optimal approximation algorithm for this more general problem.
+As a recap, the well-studied monotone submodular maximization subject to a cardinality constraint $k$ is in fact a special case of Problem~\ref{pbm:seq}, because it can be reduced to this problem by setting $\lambda_k=1$ and $\lambda_{i}=0$ for $i \neq k$.
+Hence, no approximation ratio better than $1-1/e$ is achievable unless $\textrm{P=NP}$.

-A natural algorithm for this problem is probably a naive greedy algorithm, that is, picking the item with the maximum marginal gain to $F(\cdot)$ as the next item in the ordering $\pi$.
-See \Cref{alg:greedy}.
-For particular special cases of our problem, e.g., for the assortment ranking problem in \citet{ferreira} where the click probabilities and attention window lengths are independent, the approximation ratio of greedy is known to be $(1-1/e)$ (\citealp[cf.][]{ferreira}).
-Interestingly, unlike the mentioned special cases, the approximation ratio of the greedy algorithm for the general submodular version of our problem is exactly $1/2$.
-The proof of the approximation ratio and the tightness example are rather straightforward, but we mention them here for completeness.
+Let $F(\pi)$ denote the sequential submodular function in the objective of Problem~\ref{pbm:seq} for a given permutation $\pi$.
+A natural candidate algorithm for this problem is probably a naive greedy algorithm that iteratively picks the element with the maximum marginal gain to $F(.)$ as the next element in the ordering $\pi$.
+See \Cref{alg:greedy} in \Cref{greedyanalysis}.
+For some special cases of the sequential submodular maximization -- for example, for a special case of the product ranking problem studied in \citet{ferreira} -- the approximation ratio of the greedy algorithm is known to be $1-1/e$.
+See \Cref{rem:prod-chris}.
+Unlike these special cases, the approximation ratio of this algorithm for the general sequential submodular maximization problem (and also the general product ranking with coverage choice functions, which is also studied in \cite{ferreira}) turns out to be exactly $1/2$.
+The proof of the approximation ratio and the tightness example are presented in \Cref{greedyanalysis}.